Why Did New Art Movements Develop In The Years Following World War 1?

 Modernism (1860s to 1970s) and World War 1

-Even though the Modernism Art Movement started in the mid to late 19th Century or before World War 1, modernism art was accelerated at a pace never before seen after the war.
+Even though the Modernism Art Movement started in the mid to late 19th Century or before World War 1, modernist art was accelerated at a pace never before seen after the war.

 The Tate Gallery defines the term Modernism as:

-From this definition, we learn that Modernism was directly responding to society, culture, and what was happening at the time.
-If Modernism was in response to the Industrial revolution, then one of the significant changes was how wars were fought and won, along with the weapons and warfare used in these wars.
+From this definition, we learn that Modernism directly responded to society, culture, and what was happening at the time.
+If Modernism was in response to the Industrial Revolution, then one of the significant changes was how wars were fought and won, along with the weapons and warfare used in these wars.

 Dada Art Movement and World War 1